TheLonelyDev/avalon-docs/source/index.html.md

 | Revolver    |

 <aside class="notice">
-The reovler is a weapon with only 1 bullet but it is a one hit KO weapon.
+The revolver is a weapon with only 1 bullet but it is a one hit KO weapon.
 You can use this in conjuction with the resetammo modifier to create something like 'one in the chamber'.
 </aside>

 ## Modifiers